|Opus Bono Sacerdotii|

 4. What does it tell us priests when an accused bishop gets to have a thorough, professional investigation and an accused priest does not?
 I'm talking about these bishops that have been accused like Bishop Hubbard who gets to stay in ministry, defend his reputation publicly, and avoids a diocesan review board and any canonical process as well!

 The Catholic Law Society of America (CLSA) has published an excellent commentary on the Essential Norms, called "Guide to the Implementation of the US Bishops Essential Norms ..."
 It is available for $10 from the CLSA publications office (301-362-8197).
 Also, you should contact your diocese to get a copy of their policies.
 Each diocese is required to have a set of policies for dealing with these matters.
-(By the way, Father Neuhaus who was also in that article is a theological advisor to OBS.)
+(By the way, the late Father Richard John Neuhaus who was also in that article was our founding theological advisor along with the late Avery Cardinal Dulles, SJ)

-7. In spot-checking a few diocesan websites, I see that Bishop Robert Lynch in St. Petersburg has a list of names of accused priests with the terminology "credible accusation."
+7. In spot-checking a few diocesan websites, I found that Bishop Robert Lynch in St. Petersburg had a list of names of accused priests with the terminology "credible accusation."
 Credible by what standard?
 It seems hypocritical in view of his own settlement payment for a sexual harassment suit against him.
 What does “credible” mean?
 Is there a consistent definition?

 The term credible as defined by some diocese seems to be taken from the psychological profession where by a statement made directly from a client to a therapist is termed "credible" whether or not the statement by the client is true is irrelevant.
 Of course, credible in this context has nothing to do with proof, but the ambiguity of terms like credible, substantive, or substantial gives the bishops a lot of flexibility in distancing themselves from accused priests and deflecting public pressure.